Arado Ar 234 Blitz: Surviving aircraft

 The aircraft was flown from Sola to Cherbourg in France on 24 June 1945 where it joined 34 other German aircraft to be shipped to the U.S. aboard the British aircraft carrier HMS Reaper.
-Reaper departed from Cherbourg on 20 July and arrived at Newark, New Jersey eight days later.
-Upon arrival two of the Ar 234s were reassembled (including 140312) and flown by USAAF pilots to Freeman Army Airfield, Indiana for testing and evaluation.
+Reaper departed from Cherbourg on 20 July and arrived at Newark, New Jersey in the United States eight days later.
+Upon arrival two of the Ar 234s were reassembled (including 140312) and flown by USAAF pilots to Freeman Army Airfield, Indiana, US for testing and evaluation.
 140312 was assigned the foreign equipment number FE-1010.
 The fate of the second Ar 234 flown to Freeman Field remains a mystery.
 One of the remaining two was reassembled by the United States Navy at Naval Air Station Patuxent River, Maryland, for testing, but was found to be in unflyable condition and scrapped.

-After receiving new engines, radio and oxygen equipment, 140312 was transferred to Wright Field near Dayton, Ohio and delivered to the Accelerated Service Test Maintenance Squadron of the Flight Test Division in July 1946.
+After receiving new engines, radio and oxygen equipment, 140312 was transferred to Wright Field near Dayton, Ohio, US and delivered to the Accelerated Service Test Maintenance Squadron of the Flight Test Division in July 1946.
 Flight testing was completed on 16 October 1946 though the aircraft remained at Wright Field until 1947.
 It was then transferred to Orchard Place Airport in Park Ridge, Illinois, and remained there until 1 May 1949 when it and several other aircraft stored at the airport were transferred to the Smithsonian Institution.
 During the early 1950s, the Ar 234 was moved to the Smithsonian's Paul Garber Restoration Facility at Suitland, Maryland for storage and eventual restoration.

 The Smithsonian began restoring 140312 in 1984 and finished in February 1989.
 All paint had been stripped from the aircraft before the Smithsonian received it, so the aircraft was painted with the markings of an aircraft of 8./KG 76, the first operational unit to fly the "Blitz".
+The final Luftwaffe pilot who flew 140312 prior to Germany's surrender in World War II, Willi Kriessmann, was reunited with the aircraft in 1990; Kriessmann also donated his flight logs to the Smithsonian around that time.
 The restored aircraft was first displayed at the Smithsonian's main museum building in 1993 as part of a display titled "Wonder Weapon?
 The Arado Ar 234".

-In 2005 it became one of the first aircraft moved to the new Steven F. Udvar-Hazy Center near Dulles International Airport.
+In 2005, 140312 became one of the first aircraft moved to the new Steven F. Udvar-Hazy Center near Dulles International Airport in Virginia, United States.
 Today, 140312 is displayed next to the last surviving Dornier Do 335, one of the other aircraft that accompanied it on its voyage across the Atlantic Ocean aboard the Reaper.

-This aircraft is displayed with a pair of Starthilfe RATO units mounted under its wings.
+140312 is displayed with a pair of Starthilfe RATO units mounted under its wings.
 These may be the only surviving examples to be mounted on an aircraft design that actually used them during the conflict.